nishadjoshi7/nishadjoshi7.github.io/_pages/courses&certifications.md

 -----
 *	Learned about idea generation and the evaluation processes in product development by using an idea generation model and online resources like Google Trends and Amazon
-* Used methods to evaluate your product concept through market segmentation, growth potential, and the competition to the product
+* Used methods to evaluate a product concept through market segmentation, growth potential, and the competition to the product
 * Overall, I was able to create a full retrospective plan for the product launch and understand how and why the specifications are done
 * [Course Certificate](https://www.coursera.org/account/accomplishments/verify/7ADEHMR9CA5Y)